FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_standardBrowserClient.md

 -   `OS`– The header field shows the operating system on which SecureTransport is running (with the result being, for example, `Server: Linux`)
 -   `None`– Depending on the Jetty version, the Server header is not displayed or its field is empty.

-### Configure Cache-Control for <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administration tool
+### Configure Cache-Control for {{< SecureTransport/componentshortname  >}} Administration tool

-You can define response caching policies for the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> Administration tool via the `Admin.ControlCaching` server configuration option.
+You can define response caching policies for the {{< SecureTransport/securetransportname  >}} Administration tool via the `Admin.ControlCaching` server configuration option.
 Changing the option value requires Admin service restart to take effect.

 Possible values: